katherinearenas/prework-study-guide/README.md

 # prework-study-guide
-a study guide for course prework.
+a study guide for web development bootcamp course prework.